jedgodsey/my-friend-roscoe/README.md

 ## HEADLINE
 "MY Friend Roscoe" is a simple 'Tomagotchi' type online game based on the user's relationship with a digital urban raccoon.

+## ABOUT THIS PROJECT
+Given the parameters we received for our 'Tomagotchi' project, I tried to conceive of a real world animal that we might interact with that most people consider to be cute.
+In terms of wild animals, Americans might commonly interact with skunks, opossums, deer, wild pigs, squirrels and a few other critters that remain wild amongst us.
+I chose to focus on a raccoon because I found it to be  both ubiquitous and relatable.
+They can be found in almost every inhabited area of the US and are both celebrated and scorned for their intelligence and mischievious activity.
+Additionally, Raccoons do accept food and care from humans.
+I felt that taking this relateable animal and placing him in the frame of a common setting in which a real person might interact with it would make the game more immersive and therefore more satisfying.

+I've used javascript and jQuery to manipulate css and a minimalist html file to produce a simple, but relatively polished game.
+This game should be playable with the same experience for anyone in the world with a screen, a keyboard and access to the internet.

+I have included both my original wireframe and user stories below for reference.
+My final product has some minor variation from the wire frame, as some design concerns during manufacturing produced some ultimately wiser choices in terms of styling.
+I met the challenge of all of my user stories, save one.
+My game does not predictably present itself on mobile devices.
+I put some work into this, but ultimately concluded that I could not be certain I could complete the task by our deadline without potentially harming the game's presentation on a traditional computer.
+As playability and appearance on this format was our core objective from the prompt, I chose to focus on this.

 ## WIRE FRAME
 ![wireFrame](./resources/Project0-wire-frame.gif)